sunyatin/ASCEND/README.md

 **Optional options** (if not provided, ASCEND will take the default values)

-- `outpop: [STRING]` (**recommended**) add this option to correct the within-population allele sharing correlation by a cross-population correlation to remove background LD, you will need to provide the name of the outgroup population (see the section **Picking random samples as outgroups** to pick up random outgroup individuals) - if this option is not provided, ASCEND will not compute the cross-population correlation and will instead output `nan` in the corresponding columns
+- `outpop: [STRING]` (**recommended**) add this option to correct the within-population allele sharing correlation by a cross-population correlation to remove background LD; you have two options: (1) write `outpop: RANDOM` and add the option `outpopsize: n` to pick `n` random individuals (random sampling without replacement) from the dataset that are not in your target population (recommended) or (2) the name of the specific outgroup population to use.
+If this option is not provided, ASCEND will not compute the cross-population correlation and will instead output `nan` in the corresponding column.
+Note that `outpop: RANDOM` will generate a file with extension `RandomOutpop.ind` where the individuals picked up to form the outgroup population are annotated with the population label "OUTGROUP".

+- `outpopsize: [INTEGER]` if you provided the option `outpop: RANDOM` then add this option with the size of the outgroup population to create randomly (recommended: 15)

 *Related to genetic data*